- Current age

 - The hypothetical annual effective rate of return for your 401(k) account.
 This calculator assumes that your deposits are made at the beginning of each pay period.
 For annual pay frequencies, it assumes the contributions are made at the beginning of the year.
 The actual rate of return is largely dependent on the type of investments you select.

 It is important to remember that future rates of return can't be predicted and that investments that have a higher return potential are subject to higher risk and volatility.
 The actual rate of return on investments can vary widely over time.
 This includes the potential loss of principal on your investment.

 The amount you expect to contribute to a 401(k) each year.
 This calculator assumes that new contributions to your account are made until you reach your retirement age.
 If you are currently age 29 and expect to retire at age 65, your first new contribution will happen at age 30 and continue until through age 65.

-The annual maximum for 2019 is $19,000 (the Code Section 402(g) limit).
-If you are age 50 or over, a 'catch-up' provision allows you to contribute even more to your 401(k), provided your employer's plan allows catch-up contributions.
-Employees age 50 or older can deposit an additional $6,000 into their 401(k) account.
-It is also important to note that employer contributions will not count towards the employee's annual contribution limit under Code Section 402(g).
+**401k_ANNUAL_LIMITS_LONG** It is also important to note that employer contributions will not count towards the employee's annual contribution limit under Code Section 402(g).
 Both the annual maximum and 'catch-up' provisions are indexed for inflation.
 Your plan may also impose limits on how much you can contribute.

-It is important to note that some employees are subject to another form of contribution limits.
+Some employees are subject to another form of contribution limits.
 Employees classified as 'Highly Compensated' may be subject to contribution limits based on their employer's overall 401(k) participation.
 You may need to contact your employer to see if these additional contribution limits apply to you.